tamww/defi-lab2/README.md

 ### Submission

 Your submission should be a single `LiquidationOperator.sol` file **that contains at most one import statement `import "hardhat/console.sol";`**.
 If you plan to include libraries or interfaces from other npm packages, please manually add them to your contract file so that we have a unified environment for grading.

+Please also include a 3 minute demo video explaining your approach, solution and run your code.

 ## Background